Fully analogue in-memory neural computing via quantum tunneling effect: Results

+In analogue neural systems, computational accuracy is inevitably affected by variations in physical device parameters and modeling imperfections.
+In KANalogue, such variability arises from two main sources: (i) device-level mismatch and fabrication-induced fluctuations, and (ii) approximation errors introduced when fitting the NDR I--V characteristics with smooth surrogate functions.
+Evaluating the robustness of KANalogue to these perturbations is therefore essential for assessing its practical viability.

-To evaluate the robustness of tunnel-diode KANs against parameter variations, we introduced relative errors into the trained coefficient tensors and measured the resulting classification accuracy.
-Specifically, multiplicative perturbations of the form
+To this end, we investigate the sensitivity of KANalogue to perturbations in the learned coefficient tensor.
+Specifically, we introduce multiplicative perturbations during inference of the form

-were applied during inference, where $\delta$ denotes a random variable sampled from a zero-mean distribution with a specified relative error magnitude.
-This perturbation mimics inaccuracies that may arise in physical implementations due to device mismatch or fabrication imperfections.
+where $\sigma$ denotes the magnitude of the \emph{relative coefficient perturbation}.
+This perturbation model captures proportional deviations in analogue coefficients, consistent with realistic device mismatch and calibration errors.
+Importantly, all models are trained without noise; perturbations are applied only during validation to isolate inference-time robustness.

+For each relative perturbation level $\sigma$, we perform $10^4$ independent inference trials.
+Classification accuracy is recorded for each trial, and the worst-case accuracy across the $10^4$ realizations is reported as the main performance, reflecting conservative robustness under worst perturbation instances.
+In addition, the maximum and minimum accuracies observed across trials are visualized as shaded bands to illustrate the variability induced by coefficient noise.
+This evaluation protocol allows us to systematically characterize inference-time robustness under statistically realistic but adverse analogue perturbations.
-Figure~\ref{fig:KANanlog_WeightError} shows the test accuracy as a function of the relative error level for networks with different parameter counts.
-As expected, larger relative errors lead to a gradual decrease in accuracy.
-However, we observed that models with more parameters exhibit significantly greater tolerance to perturbations: the accuracy degradation becomes less pronounced as the network size increases.
-This trend indicates that overparameterization not only improves expressivity but also enhances error resilience, allowing the network to compensate for perturbations through redundancy in the learned basis expansions.

-These results suggest that scaling up tunnel-diode KAN architectures could provide a practical pathway toward robust analog neural computation, where inevitable device-level fluctuations are mitigated by the inherent redundancy of the network.
+Figure~\ref{fig:comparison_and_weight}b reports classification accuracy as a function of the relative coefficient perturbation level for networks with varying parameter counts.
+As expected, increasing $\sigma$ leads to a gradual degradation in performance.
+However, models with more parameters exhibit markedly improved robustness: the accuracy drop becomes progressively less pronounced as the number of parameters increases.
+This trend indicates that increased model capacity not only enhances expressivity but also provides intrinsic error tolerance, allowing perturbations to be compensated through redundancy.
+These results suggest that scaling up KANalogue architectures offers a practical route toward robust analogue neural computation.